 The remote requires line of sight.

 The Vizio PQ65-F1 has uses the same excellent smart app as the other Vizio TVs that can control most TV functions and cast from apps.
 Unfortunately, there is still no voice control and it can't cast files without a 3rd party app.

 We tested the 65" P-Series Quantum (PQ65-F1), which is the only size available in this line.

 |Size||Model||LCD Type||Clear Action||Real Refresh Rate||Local Dimming Zones|

 The Vizio Quantum is an excellent mixed-usage TV that outperforms many pricier models.
 See our recommendations for the best flatscreen TVs.

 The Vizio P Series Quantum is a better TV than the Sony X900F overall.
-It has slightly better reflection handling and marginally better brightness which is great if you watch TV shows or sports in brighter rooms.
+It has slightly better reflection handling and is much brighter, which is great if you watch TV shows or sports in brighter rooms.
 The Vizio P Series Quantum also has better local dimming that makes blacks look deep in a dark room.
-The input lag of the Vizio P Series Quantum is better and this is great for gamers.
-On the other hand, the Sony X900F has better color accuracy out of the box, smoother gradients and more intuitive smart features.
+The input lag of the Vizio P Series Quantum is better, and this is great for gamers.
+On the other hand, the Sony X900F has better color accuracy out of the box, smoother gradients, and more intuitive smart features.

 The Vizio P Series Quantum is better than the Sony Z9D.
 The Vizio P Series Quantum has a much better response time and a better input lag which is great for those who play fast-paced video games.
 The Sony Z9D has more traditional smart features which many will prefer, a bit better local dimming, smoother gradients and better color accuracy out of the box.